CookieCat45/Risk-Fortress-2/docs/map configs.md

 }
 ```

 - `spawn_conditions`: A delimited string that specifies a list of conditions to give to the bot.
-The syntax is `"cond = duration ; cond = duration"`
+The syntax is `"cond = duration ; cond = duration"`<br>
-Example usage: `"spawn_conditions" "16 = 20.0"` - This will give the bot 20 seconds of minicrits after it spawns. -1.0 can be used for infinite duration.
+Example usage: `"spawn_conditions" "16 = 20.0"`<br>
+^ This will give the bot 20 seconds of minicrits after it spawns. -1.0 can be used for infinite duration.
 List of conditions: https://wiki.teamfortress.com/wiki/Cheats#addcond

 - `full_rage`: Forces the bot to spawn with a full rage meter, for weapons such as banners.
 Defaults to 0.